diversario/connect-mongostore/README.md

 You can check code coverage report by running

-    make test-cov
+    make coverage

-You must have [jscoverage](https://github.com/visionmedia/node-jscoverage).
-Coverage report will be in `coverage.html` file.
+Coverage report will be in `reports/lcov-report/index.html` file.

 ## Stuff